 - Keep on stirring often so that the kheer or the cooked sabudana does not stick to the bottom of the pan.

-- Garnish with saffron strands.
+- Garnish with a few saffron strands while serving.

-- Serve sabudana kheer hot or warm or chilled.
+- Serve Sabudana Kheer hot or warm or chilled.

 Notes